Citizens For Delaware Schools

 • Learn about solutions that could improve student outcomes

-• Insist that school leaders finally start showing upward movement on test scores to match the money they receive from us.
+• Insist on results: that school leaders finally start showing upward movement on test scores to match the money they receive from us.

 Citizens for Delaware Schools announces its first sponsorship